 There are a few options to try if you find the beavertail pressing against you uncomfortably.

 If you are still not 100% set on the exact position that you are wearing the holster, you might try adjusting the cant, ride height and or position of the holster.
-This might mean just a half inch to the left or right, or it might mean adjusting the holster's belt clips to adjust the angle and/or how it sits along the belt line.
+The Inside the Waist Band Holsters will have an adjustable cant and ride height, however the Belt Slide and Belt Holsters do not.
+The adjustment just might mean a half inch to the left or right, or it might mean adjusting the holster's belt clips to adjust the angle and/or how it sits along the belt line (if possible).
 This can be tedious to explore but worth it.
 It might mean wearing the holster for a full day with usual activities and seeing if the comfort of the holster alters throughout or if certain activities negatively impact comfort- think of your commute, for example, and how often you are in and out of vehicles.

 With ShapeShift Series holsters, there may be an option to alter the alignment between the Shift Shell and backer:

 Altering the position of the 2 screws used to connect the holster shell to the holster backer will change the alignment enough to more center your firearm or open up the combat cut more for larger hands.